Bachelor of Arts Completion Program

 Admission Standards for International Students

 In addition to meeting all University of Denver admission requirements, non-native speakers of English must present proof of English proficiency.
-The University requires a minimum score for the Test of English as a Foreign Language (TOEFL) of 88 (Internet-based), 570 (paper based) or 230 (computer based) or an overall band score of at least 6.5 on the International English Language Testing System (IELTS) with at least a 6.0 in each individual band.
+The University requires a minimum score of 80 iBT (Internet-based) on the Test of English as a Foreign Language (TOEFL) with at least 20 on all subscores or a score of 6.5 with no band scores below 6.0 on the International English Language Testing System (IELTS).
+For more information regarding English Proficiency, please visit: www.du.edu/apply/admission/apply/international/proficiency.html.

-Exemption: Students may be exempt from the English language proficiency test requirement if they have completed at least 30 semester/45 quarter hours from a university or college where English is the sole language of instruction and examination.
+- 30 semester credits of coursework from a university or college where English is the sole language of instruction and examination

 Contact the English Language Center by mail: 1958 S. Josephine St., Denver, CO 80208-9300; telephone: 303-871-3075; fax: 303-871-6622; or email: firstname.lastname@example.org.
 Completion of an intensive English program other than that offered by the University of Denver’s English Language Center does not satisfy this requirement.
 Note that admission to the English Language Center does not automatically grant admission to University of Denver degree programs.